-Baby boomers, to retailers’ surprise, have discovered online shopping
+Baby boomers, to retailers’ surprise, are dominating online shopping

 Since the pandemic, the number of sign-ups from this demographic has tripled, a spokeswoman said.

-“There’s been a clear shift during covid,” said Nick Green, chief executive of online shop Thrive Market, where 1 in 4 shoppers is now older than 65.
+“There’s been a clear shift during covid,” said Nick Green, chief executive of online shop Thrive Market, where 1 in 4 shoppers are now older than 65.
 “We saw a spike and immediately started making changes to cater to older users because we knew a lot of them were at most risk of covid and maybe hadn’t shopped online before.”

 The site, which specializes in organic food and products, allows shoppers to filter items by dietary needs, such as plant-based or gluten-free.
 Thrive Market has also expanded its selection of supplements, which tend to be popular with older shoppers.